ignc-research/arena2D/README.md

 See [Simulation-Doc](./arena2d-sim/README.md) for more details about the sensor data, how you can add new classes, levels, etc.

 ## Baselines
-TODO LINH

-We provide some pretrained agents as baselines, which can be downloaded using following link: gdrive.
+We provide some pretrained agents as baselines, which can be downloaded using following link: TBR.
-Details can be found in [benchmark.md](./docs/benchmarks.md).
 We compare the agents in terms of the different metrics: Success Rate, Collision Rate (number of collisions), efficiency (time to reach goal), training time on a GPU RTX 2080 TI, 8 Cores CPU.
 Note: test runs were conducted a total of 30 times and the average was calculated.
+More details will be released soon.

   | Agents | Success Rate [%] | Collision Rate [%]|Training Time| Complex Environment |
   |:-------:|:-------------:|:---------:|:-----:|:-----:|